Home » Why Dodge Can’t Sell A New Durango Hellcat In America’s Largest Car Markets

 Not every car currently for sale in these CARB states can meet the new regulations.
 Most carmakers are making updates to their vehicles to stay on showroom floors.
 But Dodge seems to be lagging behind.
 The company is stopping the sale of its two coolest 2026 Durangos—the R/T 392 and the SRT Hellcat—in regions that follow CARB standards: California, Colorado, Delaware, Maryland, Massachusetts, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Washington, and Washington D.C.

-The company confirmed its plans to restrict sales in a statement to Mopar Insiders:
+The company confirmed its plans to restrict sales in to Mopar Insiders, who were tipped off through a dealer notice.
+Here’s what a Dodge representative told me in an email:

 2026 dodge durango srt hellcat exterior side by side